Graciela Carriquí specializes in vocal chamber music,

 Council on the Arts, using verbatim excerpts from the saint's condemnation trial testimony in the original

-15th century French, a dead language that Graciela had to learn to read the transcripts.
+15th century French, which Graciela had to learn to read the transcripts.
+Joan's testimony was ignored,

-after 20 years and a child.
-Rather than listen to her, the King started a new church that would accommodate him.
+and a child.
+Unmoved by her devotion, the King started a new church that would accommodate him.

 It was recorded by a soprano, viola, cello and double bass.